johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 `if (req.isAuthenticated()) {...}`: [`req.isAuthenticated()`](https://github.com/jaredhanson/passport/blob/a892b9dc54dce34b7170ad5d73d8ccfba87f4fcf/lib/passport/http/request.js#L74) is a Passport method which will return a `true` or `false` value if the user has been authenticated.

 If this method returns `true`, then we are returning the `next()` function, which returns control to the next middleware.
-This entire statement is essentialy saying, "if the user has been verified, then carry on."
+This entire statement is saying, "if the user has been verified, then carry on."

 If the user is _not_ authenticated, then we are redirecting them back to the login page with `res.redirect('/login')`.
 Now let's add our additional authentication routes.